Live from the Southern Command in sunny South Florida.

 I grew up in the Midwest.

-Meaning for East Coast translation, an apology doesn't correct the problem.
+Meaning, for East Coast translation, an apology doesn't correct the problem.

-I think we are at that point where the president has to do something, and he, having signaled that in this interview, is gonna have to accept some changes to something he didn't want to change.
+And he, having signaled that in this interview, is going to have to accept some changes to something he didn't want to change.

 Yeah, well, let me tell you something about that, folks.

-She's got a point here, too little too late.
+She's got a point here.

 Now, what do you think of this?

-Because of this, there is now heightened talk of delaying the Individual mandate for a year.
+Because of this, there is now heightened talk of delaying the individual mandate for a year.

-Now there was a time not long ago where that would have been advantageous.
+Now, there was a time not long ago where that would have been advantageous.

 Leave it alone.